unioslo/tsd-api-docs/publishing-survey-data.md

 Use case:
 * collect data with Nettskjema
-* create HTML reports using respondent data
+* create HTML reports, or JSON files using respondent data
 * make the reports available to a group of people
   * using electronic identities which they already have